Membou

-Membou (মেমবউ) is a Bengali television soap opera that premiered on Star Jalsha on 19 September 2016.
-It is produced by Acropoliis Entertainment Pvt.
-Ltd. and it stars Vinita Chatterjee as main female protagonist, Sourav Chakraborty as main male protagonist, and Dulal Lahiri, Mithu Chakraborty and Nandini Chatterjee in supporting roles.
+Membou (মেমবউ) is a Bengali television soap opera which premiered on Star Jalsha on 19 September 2016.
+It was produced by Acropoliis Entertainment Pvt.
+Ltd. It stars Vinita Chatterjee, Sourav Chakraborty, with Dulal Lahiri, Mithu Chakraborty in supporting roles.

 Plot

 Carol, a young woman of foreign origin, comes to India in search of her roots.
 Sparks fly when she meets Koustav, an orthodox Bengali.
 Koustav and his grandfather, Shibnath, fly to Georgia to attend a conference, where he meets Carol.
 After that, Koustav accidentally meets Carol everywhere and circumstances lead them to fight every time.
 Carol comes to India, but falls in a trap set by Rajan and Raghav.
 Koustav rescues Carol from these situations and marries her, stunning his family members.